 Being so popular has other advantages as well.
 Magazines, books and forums cover VW campers around the world.
 A large selection of companies such as Go Westy or Just Kampers have just about anything you need to enjoy and keep your van alive.

-How about a VW camper hire?
-Surprisingly, quite a lot of small companies will let you hire any kind of VW camper around the world...
+Have you ever thought of renting or hiring a VW camper?
+Surprisingly, quite a lot of small companies will let you hire any kind of VW camper around the world and enjoy the nostalgic feeling of freedom and adventure...

-Wim from Belgium has also a lot to say about these buses.
+Wim from Belgium has also a lot to say about these buses so do check out his website.

 Five generations have been produced so far, so let's take a look at them...